dmartin143/DS/README.md

 ## Running the Application

-Make sure you have Nodejs installed on your device.
+Make sure you have Nodejs and MySQL installed on your device.

+Make sure to add a file to the directory "backend/src" named configDB.json.
+Inside this file you must have a JSON containing MySQL setup info as follows {
+    "host": "TBD",
+    "user": "TBD",
+    "password": "TBD",
+    "database": "TBD",
+    "connectionLimit": TBD
+}

 Steps to prepare the application: